 The birth of a child is one of life’s greatest joys for a family.
 However, even the smallest mistake during delivery can have a devastating effect on the baby.
 Birth injuries can leave a child with a lifetime of health issues, including serious physical, cognitive and emotional impairments.
 Medical professionals are trusted to make the right decisions and follow acceptable medical standards, especially during childbirth.
 If your loved one has suffered an injury at birth due to medical negligence, you may be able to file a claim to obtain compensation for your child’s medical expenses, pain and suffering, and other damages.
-At Rizk Law, we have helped many families throughout Portland and the surrounding areas pursue the justice they deserve.
-Our Portland birth injury lawyers have the resources and experience to determine if your child’s birth injury could have been prevented and will work hard to hold a negligent medical professional or medical facility liable for failing to provide the level of care required by the law.
+Our Portland birth injury lawyers at Rizk Law, have helped many families throughout Portland and the surrounding areas pursue the justice they deserve.
+Our birth injury lawyers in Portland, Oregon have the resources and experience to determine if your child’s birth injury could have been prevented and will work hard to hold a negligent medical professional or medical facility liable for failing to provide the level of care required by the law.

 There is no risk in scheduling a free, no obligation consultation with us to review your case.
 All of our services are provided on a contingency fee basis.
 This means there are no upfront costs or attorney fees involved unless we help you recover compensation for your claim.

 Call 503.245.5677 now to learn more about your legal options.